ecemumutlu/quartz/content/Llama-1.md

  - "Recent work from Hoffmann et al. (2022) shows that, for a given compute budget, the best performances are not achieved by the largest models, but by smaller models trained on more data." -> ulaşmaya çalıştıkları bu
  - **Tokenizer:**  We tokenize the data with the [byte-pair encoding (BPE) algorithm](https://www.geeksforgeeks.org/byte-pair-encoding-bpe-in-nlp/)  (Sennrich et al., 2015), using the implementation from [[7-SentencePiece.pdf|Sentence-Piece]]  (Kudo and Richardson, 2018).
 Notably, we split all numbers into individual digits, and fallback to bytes to decompose unknown UTF-8 characters.
  - Architectural Decisions:
 	 - **Pre-normalization [GPT3].** Normalde her her bir encoder decoder layer için sublayer ların son aşamasında output normalization yapılıyor.
-Bunun yerine her bir sub-layerın inputunu normalize etmişler #ask -> Ben burayı anlamadım yani ilk sublayer inputunu da normalize etmek dışında bir farklılık yapılmamış aslında??
+Bunun yerine her bir sub-layerın inputunu normalize etmişler #asked -> Ben burayı anlamadım yani ilk sublayer inputunu da normalize etmek dışında bir farklılık yapılmamış aslında??
 	 - **SwiGLU activation function [PaLM].** Instead of ReLU, SwiGLU activation function is used to improve performance
 	 - **Rotary Embeddings [GPTNeo].** We remove the absolute positional embeddings, and instead, add rotary positional embeddings (RoPE)
  - Optimizer: AdamW